oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

    PLATFORM_TYPE=VMDB
    SHUTDOWN_SRC=TRUE
    ```
-   Please note that we have updated values for all parameters except for HOST which is specifci for your environment.
+   Please note that we have updated values for all parameters except for HOST which is specific for your environment.

    Use below method to prepare HOST value.